hwlee924/Large-Airfoil-Model/README.md

 ### Tabulated Data
 If the source material presents the experimental data in a tabulated format, I recommend that you use Optical Character Recognition (OCR) tools available online.
 Personally, I got best results from ExtractTables (https://extracttable.com).

-The workflow of using an OCR is as follows:
+The workflow of using an OCR tool of your choice is as follows:
-\begin{enumerate}
-  \item Take a screenshot of the table that you want to digitize.
+- Take a screenshot of the table that you want to digitize.
-  \item In your choice of online OCR tool, upload the screenshot.
+- In your choice of online OCR tool, upload the screenshot.
-  \item When the conversion is complete, copy the data to clipboard and paste it into the csv file in Excel.
+- When the conversion is complete, copy the data to clipboard and paste it into the csv file in Excel.
-  \item Make sure the digitization was done accurately.
+- Make sure the digitization was done accurately.
 Fix erroneous results as necessary.
-  \item Rearrange the data into the data format described earlier.
+- Rearrange the data into the previously described data format.
-\end{enumerate}

 ### Graphical Data
+If the source material presents the experimental data in a graphical format (plot), I recommend that you use the online tool WebPlotDigitizer (https://automeris.io/WebPlotDigitizer.html).

+The workflow of using WebPlotDigitizer is as follows:
+- Click \textit{Launch Online}
+- Take a screenshot of the graph that you want to digitize.
+- In WebPlotDigitizer, upload the screenshot ($\textit{Files } \rightarrow \textit{ Load Image(s)}$).
+- Calibrate the X- and Y-axes.
+Click on the minimum and maximum values of each axes and click \textit{Complete!}.
+Then, enter their numerical values.
+Tick the box for \textit{Assume axes are perfectly aligned with image coordinates (skip rotation correction)}.
+- Click on the plot points to digitize the data.
+Make sure you click the points in the order of: Trailing edge, upper surface $\rightarrow$ Leading edge $\rightarrow$ Trailing edge, lower surface.
+- When finished, click \textit{View Data} on the left and \textit{Copy to clipboard}.
+Paste the result into the csv file in Excel.
+- Make sure the digitization was done accurately.
+Fix erroneous results as necessary.
+- Rearrange the data into the data format described earlier.

 ## Need to Digitize